-It is expected that students will, at all times, represent themselves and the college in a positive, safe, and professional manner.
+It is expected that students will always represent themselves and the college in a positive, safe, and professional manner.

 Professional liability insurance.
 Professional liability insurance is required of all nursing students and is paid at the time of registration with the respective courses.